albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Refactor ToT payload and increase embedding context size.
     -   **Status:** `Resolved`
     -   **Description:** Refactored the Tree of Thought (ToT) payload in `AdelaideAlbertCortex.py` for clarity and simplicity.
 Increased the default embedding context size in `cortex_backbone_provider.py` to 4096 to improve embedding quality for longer documents.
 Simplified the frontend input area in `InputArea.jsx` by removing the stop generation button.

+-   **ID:** `CORE-FEAT-005`
+    -   **Title:** Enhance search, debugging, and system stability.
+    -   **Status:** `In-Progress`
+    -   **Description:** This update introduces several enhancements across the system.
+It adds fuzzy and vector search results as an always-on augmented result.
+More detailed debug logs are inserted into the interaction history, making them accessible to `direct_generate` for learning from mistakes.
+The `CortexConfiguration` has been adjusted to include a 25% safety context for token counting mismatches, with the context size set to 4096.
+The file indexer's idle cycle is now 3600 seconds to allow ELP0 and self-reflection to execute.
+Finally, the interaction indexer now includes non-text data in the augmentation mix.